ocean-tracking-network/2024-symp-ecr-setup/setup.md

 Once you are in the folder you want, you can clone the repository into that folder with the `git clone` command.
 Below, we have provided two `git clone` commands that can be copied and pasted into your terminal window; however, if you wish to use GitHub's other cloning options, you are welcome to do so.

-For **Hugo Flávio's ACTEL Workshop**, run `git clone https://github.com/ocean-tracking-network/2024-ecrworkshop-actel`
+For **Hugo Flávio's workshop ('Comparing migration success between groups in acoustic telemetry studies')**, run `git clone https://github.com/ocean-tracking-network/2024-ecrworkshop-actel`

-For **Ben Hlina's glatos Detection Efficiency Workshop**, run `git clone https://github.com/benjaminhlina/glatos-detection-efficiency.git`.
+For **Ben Hlina's workshop ('Estimating detection efficiency of acoustic receivers using glatos')**, run `git clone https://github.com/benjaminhlina/glatos-detection-efficiency.git`.

-For **Jake Brownscombe's Telemetry With machine Learning Workshop**, run `git clone https://github.com/jakebrownscombe/Telemetry_MachineLearning.git`.
+For **Jake Brownscombe's workshop ('Machine learning with telemetry data')**, run `git clone https://github.com/jakebrownscombe/Telemetry_MachineLearning.git`.

 For the other workshop archives, or for the raw links to the repositories, the appropriate links are provided below.

-For **Hugo Flávio's ACTEL workshop**, the code and data are available at [this repository](https://github.com/ocean-tracking-network/2024-ecrworkshop-actel).
+For **Hugo Flávio's workshop ('Comparing migration success between groups in acoustic telemetry studies')**, the code and data are available at [this repository](https://github.com/ocean-tracking-network/2024-ecrworkshop-actel).
 The code to run is in the five R files in the main directory, numbered 00 to 04.

-For **Ben Hlina's glatos Detection Efficiency Workshop**, the code and data are available at [this repository.](https://github.com/benjaminhlina/glatos-detection-efficiency/tree/main) When you have downloaded the archive, the code to be run can be found in the `R/glatos_detection_efficiency.R` file.
+For **Ben Hlina's workshop ('Estimating detection efficiency of acoustic receivers using glatos')**, the code and data are available at [this repository.](https://github.com/benjaminhlina/glatos-detection-efficiency/tree/main) When you have downloaded the archive, the code to be run can be found in the `R/glatos_detection_efficiency.R` file.

-For **Eric Pedersen's GAMs workshop**, the code and data are available in [this ZIP archive.](/Resources/OTN2024-GAM4movement.zip) When you have extracted the archive, you can open the .Rproj file in RStudio.
+For **Eric Pedersen's workshop ('Using GAMs for analyzing movement data')**, the code and data are available in [this ZIP archive.](/Resources/OTN2024-GAM4movement.zip) When you have extracted the archive, you can open the .Rproj file in RStudio.

-For **Jake Brownscombe's Telemetry With Machine Learning Workshop**, the code and data are available at [this repository.](https://github.com/jakebrownscombe/Telemetry_MachineLearning) When you have downloaded the archive, the code to be run can be found in the `worksheets/Telemetry_ML.R` file.
+For **Jake Brownscombe's workshop ('Machine learning with telemetry data')**, the code and data are available at [this repository.](https://github.com/jakebrownscombe/Telemetry_MachineLearning) When you have downloaded the archive, the code to be run can be found in the `worksheets/Telemetry_ML.R` file.